pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ## What are the implications of all this?

-For one, we are already hurtling towards a singularity of a kind.
+For one, we are already hurtling towards a Singularity of a kind.
 {%
     include image.html
     img="/img/AGI/energy.png"